Marcono1234/hda-fbi-typst-thesis-template/README.md

 ### Using the template

+> [!TIP]\
+> The [Example](./example/#readme) contains a complete example for how to use the template and how the result looks like.

-This thesis template is currently not available in the Typst package registry ("Typst Universe"); the recommended way to use it is to either:
+This thesis template is currently not available in the Typst package registry ("Typst Universe"); the recommended way to use the template is to either:

 - [Download the GitHub repository as ZIP](https://github.com/Marcono1234/hda-fbi-typst-thesis-template/archive/refs/heads/main.zip), and extract the content of the `template` directory in a directory called `thesis-template` inside your thesis project directory\
 (the ZIP might contain a nested directory with repository and branch name; skip that nested directory and only use its content)